Can Static Black Holes in Massive Gravity Serve as Candidates for Aschenbach-Like Phenomena?: Black holes in Massive Gravity: Advantages and disadvantages

+As stated in the past, since the behavior of black holes in a massive gravitational structure is deeply dependent on parameter values, it is first useful to consider the effect of changes in each parameter on the radius of the event horizon.
 The behavioral differences of the metric function, driven by parametric variations, are clearly observable in Fig. (\ref{1}).
 As evident from panels Fig. (\ref{1a}) and Fig. (\ref{1d}), the interplay between the black hole mass and the graviton mass significantly influences the structure of the solution.
 When these two masses approach one another in magnitude, the system tends toward a naked singularity regime, implying a breakdown of the event horizon.
 A similar trend is observed with increasing electric charge Fig. (\ref{1b}): higher values of charge progressively push the system toward singular behavior, eliminating the possibility of horizon formation.
 Furthermore, increasing the curvature radius of the spacetime—alternatively interpreted as the AdS radius—directly affects the radius of the event horizon.
 As depicted in Fig. (\ref{1c}), larger values of \(l \) expand the horizon radius; however, excessive growth (e.g., \(l = 20 \)) leads to the degeneration of the metric function into a single-root structure, effectively eliminating the outer horizon.
 The influence of the parameter \(c_1 \) appears negligible within small domains.
 Nevertheless, beyond a critical threshold, its contribution becomes substantial, causing the Cauchy horizon and the event horizon to approach one another Fig. (\ref{1e}), which signals a reduction in the inter-horizon region.

 Given the complexity of the model and the multitude of governing parameters, it is evident that an analytical solution is infeasible.
 As such, parameter initialization followed by numerical analysis is essential—an approach we were already compelled to adopt in our study of the metric function.
 To proceed toward detecting Aschenbach-like behavior, we now consider a baseline configuration by assigning the values $ M = 2, l = 1, q = 0.5, C = 1, c_{1} = -1, c_{2} = 1, m_{g} = 0.5 $ to the relevant parameters.
 This initial scenario serves as a reference point to investigate the emergence of non-monotonic angular velocity features under simplified but physically representative conditions.
 To ensure that the model under consideration truly exhibits black hole behavior, it is instructive to begin with an analysis of its general structural features.
 By numerically solving the metric function, we find that the spacetime possesses two distinct horizons:\\ - A Cauchy horizon at \(r = 0.2306 \),\\ - An event horizon at \(r = 1.2232 \).\\ This double-horizon structure satisfies the Weak Cosmic Censorship Conjecture (WCCC), confirming that any singularity remains hidden behind an event horizon.
 Furthermore, using the relations for mass: